Business

 Driver licence requirement: You need a Car (Class C) licence to drive a golf buggy.

-Conditional registration is required to drive outside private property when fitted with compliant lights, indicators and a horn, roof-mounted amber warning light, number plate light and seatbelts as a minimum.
+Minimum equipment for conditional registration: Conditional registration requires compliant lights, indicators and a horn, a roof-mounted amber warning light, a number plate light, and seatbelts as a minimum.

 Victoria (VIC)